 - Season to taste with salt, pepper and nutmeg.

-- Adjust consistency with warmed wine if it becomes too thick.
-Serve bread cubes with skewers or long fondue forks for dipping into the cheese sauce.
+- Adjust the consistency of the cheese sauce with warmed wine if it becomes too thick.
+Serve bread cubes with skewers or long fondue forks for dipping into the fondue.